 Grab has been around since 2015.
-If you use the American Airlines app, you can find Grab there, and if you use the Heathrow or DFW app, you can find Grab there too.
-Recently, they announced you can use them at Stansted Airport.
+If you use the American Airlines app, you can find Grab there, and if you use the Heathrow or DFW app, you can discover Grab there too.
+Recently, they announced you could use them at Stansted Airport.

 Jeff Livney, Chief Experience Officer at Grab, told me that “being hangry at the airport is a problem of the past,” with Grab.

 2. Airport Sherpa (This airport app closed on March 16, 2020, according to a twitter post on their feed).

 AtYourGate provides delivery and is only available currently in San Diego.
 The app is available for seven of the airport’s more than 80 concessions.